New blood test could spot leukemia return months earlier

 Summary

-This study looks at whether a highly sensitive blood test (digital PCR) can find tiny amounts of leukemia cells left after a stem cell transplant.
-Researchers will follow 100 patients with acute myeloid leukemia for 12 months after transplant, checking their blood at set times.
-The goal is to see if this test can predict relapse earlier than standard methods, helping doctors act faster.
+This study is testing a new, highly sensitive blood test (digital PCR) to find tiny amounts of leukemia cells that remain after a stem cell transplant in people with acute myeloid leukemia (AML).
+The goal is to see if this test can predict a relapse earlier than current methods.
+About 100 participants will have their blood checked at several time points over the first year after transplant.
+The study does not provide a treatment, but aims to improve how doctors monitor for disease return.

 Disclaimer Read more